 Methods for evaluating RMST estimation models remain limited.
-Prior to our work, concordance measures were used to compare predictive performances of RMST estimators but no quantitative metric was suggested.
-In addition, no model-agnostic methods were available to construct prediction intervals.
 In this context, we propose a complete framework for evaluating a time to event predictor using the RMST.
-Specifically, we propose methods to assess its prediction ability and variability, and to estimate variable importance, globally and locally.
+Specifically, we propose methods to assess its predictive ability and variability, and to estimate variable importance, globally and locally.
 The steps of the implementation can be summarized as follows. \begin{enumerate} \item Evaluate the predictive performance of the predictor quantitatively with the WRSS \eqref{eq::WRSSdef}, an estimator of the MSE based on IPCW.
 To reduce the variability induced by the splitting procedure, $V$-fold cross-validation is recommended. \item Construct prediction intervals with the IPCW Conformal Algorithm \ref{algo::IPCWsplit} or \ref{algo::IPCWROO}, as illustrated in Figure~\ref{fig::split_all}. \item For each variable of interest, evaluate its global importance in the regression model with the statistical test \eqref{eq::vimpgstatistic} and construct the corresponding confidence interval given by \eqref{eq::pkinterval}.
 Note that this measure is inherent in the model and in the data split and can differ from the true significance of the variable. \item Compute the local variable importance when it is relevant, that is for variables with a sufficient amount of possible values.
 This measure is also inherent in the model and in the data split. \end{enumerate} In a context of high-dimensional data, one can form groups of variables that are relevant according to domain-specific knowledge.
 To this aim, in the definition~\eqref{eq::deltak}, the $k$ which represents the $k$th variable can equivalently represent the $k$th group of variables.
-Otherwise, we recommend to focus only on a subset of relevant covariates by first applying a pre-selection step on the data, typically with selection variables methods such as the Lasso or based on an AIC criterion \citep[see for instance][]{kojima_variable_2022}.
-These methods allow to reduce the computational cost of our procedure.
+Otherwise, we recommend focusing only on a subset of relevant covariates by first applying a pre-selection step on the data, typically with variable selection methods such as the Lasso or based on an AIC criterion \citep[see for instance][]{kojima_variable_2022}.
+These methods allow us to reduce the computational cost of our procedure.